 I didn't get the money.
 When my bishop wrote a letter to the minister of health, the minister shared it with Dr. Elizabeth Madraa, who was in charge of the Uganda AIDS control program/Ministry of Health.
 Dr. Madraa shared it with an American citizen, who was married to someone here, William Pike.

 Yes, Cathy Watson.
 She shared it with her friends in California, and they began sending medicine.
 That lady was amazing.

-Things went on very well, during 1998, 1999 and through 2000.
-And then in 2001, the supply was disrupted by the September 11th events.
+Things went on very well, during 1998, 1999, and through 2000.
+And then in 2001, the supply was disrupted by the September 11 events.
 The postal system was not allowed to deliver.
 Because of the anthrax scare, they didn't want to ship things.
-So Mr. Lim Chey Cheng, a Singaporean who had seen my picture in a book about Uganda's response to HIV, The Open Secret, also agreed to help and said, “OK, I will send medicine.”
-Another lady, Mrs. Jo Harris, the wife of the former Bishop of Oxford, Lord Richard Harris, organized a group in Oxford.
+So Mr. Lim Chey Cheng, a Singaporean who had seen my picture in a book about Uganda's response to HIV, The Open Secret, also agreed to help and said, “Okay, I will send medicine.”
+Another lady, Mrs. Jo Harris, the wife of the former bishop of Oxford, Lord Richard Harris, organized a group in Oxford.
 Together with the Lims family in Singapore, they generated enough money to buy and send medicines through an arrangement with Mildmay Centre.

 How is your health now?

 Very steady.
 You wouldn't compare my strength now with the strength I had then.
 I feel great.
 I do a lot of things that I couldn't do in 1998.
 In 1998 I started treatment, and by 2000 my CD- 4 count had come back and the viral load reduced considerably.
 By 2002 my viral load had become undetectable, as it is now.
 Last month I took a CD-4 count, and it was 736.